Our Pedro Almodovar retrospective ends on a fitting note with the touching drama All About My Mother.

 Manuela (Cecilia Roth) is the perfect mother, working hard as a nurse to build a comfortable life for herself and her teenage son.
-On one cosmic and tragic day, Manuela sees her only son die as he runs to seek an actress’ autograph on his birthday, shattering her world from the inside out.
-In All About My Mother, Manuela returns to Barcelona in search of her son’s father, whom she abandoned upon learning of her pregnancy at 18.
-She overcomes her grief, becoming caregiver to a colorful family: a pregnant nun (Penélope Cruz), a transvestite prostitute (Antonia San Juan), and two troubled actresses (Marisa Paredes and Candela Peña).
+Yet one tragic day Manuela sees her only son die as he runs to seek an actress’ autograph on his birthday.
+With her world completely shattered, Manuela returns to Barcelona in search of her son’s father only to encounter a colorful group of characters that begin to treat her like family.

 “It weaves life and art into a rich tapestry of love, loss and compassion.” — Janet Maslin, The New York Times